 RTÉ Religious Programmes aim to Reflect, Interrogate, Celebrate and Explain the religious, ethical and spiritual life of contemporary Ireland.
 We broadcast over 100 hours each year on both television and radio, including documentaries, discussions, interviews, festival features and worship programmes, reflecting the full diversity of religious belief and practice in Ireland.

 If you would like your church or faith community to feature in our output, please contact me at email@example.com or on +353 1 208 4586.
 Thanks.

-You may have read that RTÉ's Longwave service will close on 27th October, at which point much of our religious content on RTÉ Radio will only be accessible on digital platforms: Radio 1 Extra, rte.ie, DAB and via your mobile or television.
+As you may have read, RTÉ has deferred the proposed closure of its Longwave service until 2017, so religious Masses and Services will continue to be heard until then on LW252 as well as digital platforms: Radio 1 Extra, rte.ie, DAB and via your mobile or television.
 For more information about how to access that content, visit www.rte.ie/staytuned

-We are also open to suggestions and stories for our various Factual series: Would You Believe?, The Meaning of Life, The Moment of Truth and Beyond Belief.
-Just email me: email@example.com Thanks.
+Finally, we are open to suggestions and stories for our various Factual series: Would You Believe?, The Meaning of Life, The Moment of Truth and Beyond Belief.
+If you have an idea or story you would like to share, please just email me: firstname.lastname@example.org Thanks.